COVID-19 Current Safety Procedures

 - We are requesting that patients limit the number of persons in the waiting room, having siblings and other family members stay home if possible.
 During child sessions, parents are encouraged to wait in their cars if there are others in the waiting room

 - Doors will be propped open to reduce the need to touch door handles.

 - The only door that will close is the black door between the therapy rooms and waiting room to ensure the privacy of our patients.

-- Cleaning time to properly sanitize and rotate supplies will be scheduled into both Therapy Sessions, Lead-Ins, Winter Adventure, and Adventure Camp protocols.
+- In between appointments, ATSA staff will sanitize therapeutic tools (toys, games, clipboards, pens, etc), high-touch surfaces, and therapy rooms.
+Cleaning time to properly sanitize and rotate supplies will be scheduled into Therapy Sessions, Lead-Ins, Winter Adventure, and Adventure Camp protocol

 - For Winter Adventure! and Adventure Camp, drop-off and pick-up will continue to occur outside in a designated drop-off/pick-up area.